JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_2.md

 >
 > 2. The return of the Adjuster to the waiting morontia creature.
 The Adjuster is the eternal custodian of your ascending identity; your Monitor is the absolute assurance that you yourself and not another will occupy the morontia form created for your personality awakening.
 And the Adjuster will be present at your personality reassembly to take up once more the role of Paradise guide to your surviving self.
 >
 > 3. When these prerequisites of repersonalization have been assembled, the seraphic custodian of the potentialities of the slumbering immortal soul, with the assistance of numerous cosmic personalities, bestows this morontia entity upon and in the awaiting morontia mind-body form while committing this evolutionary child of the Supreme to eternal association with the waiting Adjuster.
 And this completes the repersonalization, reassembly of memory, insight, and consciousness—identity.”
-[LU 112:5.15-19](/fr/The_Urantia_Book/112#p5_19)
+[UB 112:5.15-19](/en/The_Urantia_Book/112#p5_19)

 ### VIII.
 The survival of the self — the personality.